 The true value of mediation is not in the amount of money that the couple saves but in the quality of the agreement.
-The Divorce Mediation Institute of Utah has handled several high profile divorce cases, including celebrities, because it is a confidential process that avoids the public eye.
+The Divorce Mediation Institute of Utah has handled many high dollar, high profile divorce cases, including celebrity divorces, because it is a confidential process that avoids the public eye.
 Mediation is less expensive and takes less time, but should not just be looked at as the “cheaper” route.
 However, if cost is the most important issue to a couple, they will definitely get more “bang for their buck” by using mediation.

 The following was taken from an article in Divorce Magazine.